VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 He/Him She/Her Xe/Xem/Xyr Ze/Sir Fae/Faer They/Their ...

 Different people have a different level of acceptance of different pronouns... because something-something culture war?
-Regardless, conlangs may provide different pronouns, often either adding one for non-binary individuals or just using a unified, un-gendered pronoun. <a class="ptr">(4)</a>
+Regardless, conlangs may provide different pronouns, often either adding one for non-binary individuals or just using a unified, un-gendered pronoun. <footnote>Some natural languages have more than two genders for pronouns too!</footnote>

 If this sounds difficult, just remember, the correct way to refer to someone in any language is whatever they want you to use, just like in English!